matheusspacifico/pvz-replanted-ahk-script/README.md

+# DEPRECATED!!

+The PvZ Replanted Devs added native hotkey support on Patch 1.4 (November 18th 2025).
+So while this script works, there is no reason to use it anymore.

 # PvZ Replanted AHK Script

 An AutoHotkey (v2) script for Plants vs. Zombies: Replanted.
 It provides keyboard hotkeys for selecting seed packets and pressing the speed-up button.